raspberrypilearning/cd-beginner-javascript-sushi/en/step_7.md

 }
 ```

-And the game should look like this:
+Your game should look like this now:

 ![The game now shows six buttons of different colours, with a sequence of three comma-seperated numbers above them.](images/preReset.png)

 --- /collapse ---

-Now reload the page and play!
-For now, you'll have to reload the page every time you get it right and want a new colour.
+Reload the web page and play your game!
+At the moment, you have to reload the page every time you want to play a new round.